drewww/prism/docs/docs/making-a-roguelike-part1.md

    Kobold.name = "Kobold"

    function Kobold:initialize()
+       love.graphics.rectangle("fill", 10, 10, width, height)
      return {
        -- Defines the drawable appearance of the Kobold.
        -- Each index corresponds to a character byte + 1 in the spritesheet.
        -- The second argument specifies the Kobold's color (red). prism.components.Drawable(string.byte("k") + 1, prism.Color4(1, 0, 0)),

        -- Collider component ensures the Kobold occupies space on the map.
        -- Custom movement types can be specified for pathing exceptions. prism.components.Collider(),

        -- Senses component acts as a hub for implementing perception mechanics, -- such as Sight, Tremorsense, or Sound awareness. prism.components.Senses(),

        -- Sight component provides the Kobold with a field of vision.
        -- Defined in `modules/Sight` and included in the template. prism.components.Sight{ range = 12, fov = true },

        -- Move component enables movement actions, restricted to specified movement types. prism.components.Mover{ "walk" }
      }
    end

    return Kobold